 Since larch is a softwood, working with larch is easy.

-Yes, it is not easy as working with softer wood like Basswood, but with all other excellent woodworking qualities, having good workability is a plus point for larch.
+Yes, it is not as easy as working with softer wood like Basswood, but with all other excellent woodworking qualities, having good workability is a plus point for larch.

 Therefore cutting, drilling and screwing are easy to do with larch wood.
 Wood is not prone to chips since it has good toughness and hardness.